LibreCAD/docs/guides/dwg-edit.rst

 *Example 3a* above left a diagonal line that is too long.
 The length can be easily trimmed:

     - Click the "Trim" icon |icon76|
     - Click the top horizontal line.
 This line is the "limiting entity" that determines where the second line is going to be trimmed to.
     - Click the line to be trimmed, the "entity to trim" anywhere along the line that is to be kept (below the top horizontal line).
-   - Press [Esc] to exit the command.
+    - Press [Esc] or right-click to exit the command.

 .. important::
    These examples do not provide an example of every tool available in LibreCAD, but is intended to show the basic operation of some of the drawing and modifications tools.
 Most of the other drawing and modifying tools work in a similar manner.
 Being familiar with the :ref:`Drawing <tools>` and :ref:`Modify <tool-modify>` tools in the **Reference** section will help determine what tool can be used in a particular situation.